Wedding Photography at Fulham Library

 The first kiss: I ask couples to remember to slow down for this shot as sometimes it can be all too fleeting.

-Signing the Register – Hammersmith & Fulham Rules
+Signing the Schedule – Hammersmith & Fulham Rules

 The registrars introduced themselves to me as being the ‘nice’ borough registrars.
 And I must say they were an absolute pleasure to work alongside.
 They have no rules and are happy for the photographer to move at will to take the required shots.
 They even offered to move out of the way to enable me to get a ‘clean’ picture of the couple.

 The Hammersmith and Fulham registrars care about making the day unique for the couple.
-They are friendly, happy and amenable throughout as in this photo taken as a witness signs.
+They are friendly, happy and amenable throughout, as in this photo taken as a witness signs the schedule.

-Regarding the actual signing, I’m happy to say that there are no restrictions there either.
-Obviously, they expect the photographer to exercise common sense.
+I’m happy to say there are no restrictions regarding the schedule signing.
+They expect the photographer to exercise common sense.

-I’m always on the lookout for moments of love and affection such as this.
+I’m always looking for moments of love and affection such as this.
 It’s a nice, contextual image of how things were at that moment.

 Wedding Bookings at Fulham Library